 VICE: What does the Vandal represent?

-MissMe: They're all different, well most of them are different, and they're basically here as a power army, as women that are unapologetic about their bodies, their sexualities and won't take any crap from anyone socially or mentally.
+MissMe: They're all different—well most of them are different, and they're basically here as a power army, as women who are unapologetic about their bodies, their sexualities, and won't take any crap from anyone socially or mentally.